Julian Assange saga comes to a close after he is freed from prison

 He will plead guilty to an Espionage Act charge of obtaining and disclosing information of national importance, with a proposed sentence of time served.

-Speaking from Australia, Mrs Assange told the PA news agency: “It is hard to believe that Julian has been in prison for so long.
+Speaking from Australia, Mrs Assange told PA: “It is hard to believe that Julian has been in prison for so long.
 It had become normalised.
 I am grateful to the people who made this possible but I am also angry that it ever came to this.

 “Overall I am elated but I cannot believe it is actually happening until I see Julian.”